-d) Where will the Moon be on the full moon day?
-In your diagram, mark the position a circle, and label it as F. with e) Where will the Moon be on the new Moon day?
-In your diagram, mark the position a circle, and label it as N. with a circle, and laber it as it. f) Will the shadow of Earth fall on the Moon on a new Moon day?
+d) Where will the Moon be on the full Moon day?
+In your diagram, mark the position with a circle, and label it as F.

+e) Where will the Moon be on the new Moon day?
+In your diagram, mark the position with a circle, and label it as N.

-g)As seen by astronauts, Earth rotates anticlockwise.
+- f) Will the shadow of Earth fall on the Moon on a new Moon day? - g) As seen by astronauts, Earth rotates anticlockwise.
 In question no. 3, now place a second observer on the surface of Earth, on the upper edge of the dark part.
-Does this second observer see a sunrise or a sunset? h)As seen by astronauts, direction of the Moon's revolution is also anti-clockwise.
-So is this a waxing fortnight or a waning fortnight?
+Does this second observer see a sunrise or a sunset?

+- h) As seen by astronauts, direction of the Moon's revolution is also anti-clockwise.
+So, is this a waxing fortnight or a waning fortnight? - i) Can you guess this?

-- i) Can you guess this? - (i)During a lunar eclipse, the Sun, Earth, and the Moon get aligned.
+(i) During a lunar eclipse, the Sun, Earth, and the Moon get aligned.
 But we don't see a lunar eclipse on every full Moon day.
-What do you think is the reason for this? - (ii)Do we see a solar eclipse on every new Moon day?
+What do you think is the reason for this?

+(ii) Do we see a solar eclipse on every new Moon day?
 Give reasons.